Recipe Difficulty: Easy

 If you have a good quality finishing salt, this is the time to use it.
 Finishing salts are ususally a coarser grind and are meant to be used just as the name implies, to garnish a dish either after it's been cooked or sprinkled on something like this tomato salad.
 Fleur du sel comes to mind, one of my favourites that I wish I would have had on hand while making this salad.
 If you have never used or even heard of finishing salt, look into it!
 Definitely a way to improve your kitchen creations.
 I just had a pink Himalayan salt so I used that.
 I wouldn't want to use regular table salt here personally (I never buy regular table salt...for cooking I use flaked kosher salt)

 If you are new to a recipe like this, making plant based cheese might seem like a bit of a hurdle or even unappealing...
 But....
-I promise you, the flavour is incredible, and it couldn't be more simple to prepare.
+I promise you, the flavour is impressive, and it couldn't be more simple to prepare.
 All you need is a food processor to blend up the ingredients and you will be on your way to making something that's delicious and satisfying all while using good for you ingredients.
+I find that it is when the ricotta is heated and served in a specific dish is when the flavours are impressive.
+Just tasting it out of the food processor it is good, but the magic happens later.

-I had an abundance of canned pumpkin hanging out in my cupboards, so I decided to use one of the cans to make a pumpkin soup.
-I can't think of a more appropriate soup to make with fall in the air and pumpkin spice everything showing up everywhere you look.
-One must stay trendy right? lol
+I had an abundance of canned pumpkin hanging out in my cupboards which inspired this soup.
+I can't think of a more appropriate soup to make in the fall or winter months, when pumpkin spice everything is showing up everywhere you look.
+I have an affinity for soup making, a passion even.
+This recipe is easy, and INCREDIBLY delicious.

 Serve this soup with crusty multigrain bread, or if you want a treat, some buttery biscuits.

-I find the soup rich.
+I find the soup rich in the best way.
 Smaller portions might be nice as a starter or if you want it as the main meal, round it out with your favourite salad.

 Succotash dates back to the 17th century and was first introduced to colonists by Indigenous Americans.
 The original version of this dish was perhaps more simplistic than the current one.
 Likely a simmering pot of corn to which lima beans were added, and then evolved to contain various other ingredients as well.
 The meal became popular during the Great Depression as an affordable and nutritious offering.
 It's noteworthy that pairing a grain with a legume provides all essential amino acids (think beans and rice in Latin cooking).
 Succotash is now popular on Thanksgiving tables throughout New England and will often include onions, peppers, tomatoes, okra and sometimes meat.
 I found two possible origins of the word Succotash.
 From the Narragansett word sohquttahhash, meaning "broken corn kernels", the other “misckquatash” which meant “boiled whole kernels of corn”.